TBSj/Qarachay_Malqar_translator_python/README.md

 # Qarachay_Malqar_translator_python
- The first translator on qarachay_malqar language
+ The first translator on qarachay_malqar language.

 Authors: Bogdan Tewnalany, Ali Berberov

 As a base we took mbart-50 model and trained it on 27235 parallel sentences between russian and Qarachay-Malqar languages.
 It is not enough for good prediction, nevertheless, there is some result.